-This bears strongly on local level decisionmaking and must be addressed as a priority concern.
+This bears strongly on local level decision-making and must be addressed as a priority concern.

-Limits and Constraints to Progress of Land Partnerships in Cambodia
+Limits and Constraints to Progress of Land Partnerships

 In order to promote land partnerships in the country, strong networks and linkages among NGOs need to be established.
 Dwindling sources of funding are forcing NGOs to compete rather than cooperate.
-NGOs need to understand the benefits of networking and partnerships, find ways to support each other, and even to recognize which among them is best able to represent their sector in dealing with the government.
+NGOs need to understand the benefits of networking and partnerships, find ways to support each other, and even to recognize which among them is best able to represent their sector in dealing with the Government.

 A number of existing partnerships of NGOs do not have clear goals, or have goals that overlap with those of other institutions or partnerships.
-Other partnerships have also been criticized for focusing too much on "talking" and too little on "doing".
+Other partnerships have also been criticized for focusing too much on "talking" and too little on "doing."

-NGOs perceive themselves as being at a strong disadvantage when dealing with the government.
-Important government information continues to be inaccessible, and the government often ignores recommendations put forward by NGOs.
-Partnerships with the government have not been effective because the political environment precludes transparency on the part of the state, and largely because of this, there is no trust between the two groups.
-The government has little regard for NGOs and often tries to intimidate them and restrict their rights.
+NGOs perceive themselves as being at a strong disadvantage when dealing with the Government.
+Important information from the Government continues to be inaccessible, and the Government often ignores recommendations put forward by NGOs.
+Partnerships with the Government have not been effective because the political environment precludes transparency on the part of the State, and largely because of this, there is no trust between the two groups.
+The Government has little regard for NGOs and often tries to intimidate them and restrict their rights.

-A clear example of the government's unwillingness to work with NGOs is its lack of interest in joining the land partnership study conducted by STAR Kampuchea and the NGO Forum of Cambodia.
-These two networks believe that government's reluctance to participate in the study epitomizes the current problems of lack of communication and trust, which hinder opportunities for partnership on land issues.
+A clear example of the Government's unwillingness to work with NGOs is its lack of interest in joining the Land Partnership Study that was conducted by STAR Kampuchea and the NGO Forum of Cambodia.
+These two networks believe that Government's reluctance to participate in the study epitomizes the current problems of lack of communication and trust, which hinder opportunities for partnership on land issues.

-Disharmony between Donor and Government Programs

-While international donor organizations declare their intent to work in harmony with the government, the uncoordinated donor support for different methods of land use mapping in Cambodia is proof to the contrary.
+Disharmony Between Donor and Government Programs While international donor organizations declare their intent to work in harmony with the Government, the uncoordinated donor support for different methods of land use mapping in Cambodia is proof to the contrary.